Flose/SettingsLib/README.md

 # SettingsLib

-SettingsLib is a .Net library that provide a simple mechanism to store settings in a strongly-typed hierarchical INI like file format.
+SettingsLib is a .Net library that provides a simple mechanism to store settings in a strongly-typed hierarchical INI like file format.

 The library is available on NuGet: https://www.nuget.org/packages/FloseCode.SettingsLib/